melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 ### Autofocus

-The Sony A7ii’s AF is fast.
-It’s fast, and it’s sharp.
-I’m very happy with its speed and it didn’t let me down during a recent event I worked at.
+The Sony A7ii’s AF is fast and it's sharp, and it didn’t let me down during a recent event I worked at.
 I was asked to cover the Autumn Fashion Show for the Main Street My Street campaign, held inside Bob & Bert’s cafe in Bangor.
 I switched to AF-C (continuous focus) had no problem with keeping the models in focus as they walked toward me.

 ![photo caption](../../img/blog/fashion-show-diptych.jpg "Models at Fashion Show")
 <span class="caption">Being able to happily shoot at ISO 5000 at the dog show - win </span>